 Phonics is one method we use to teach children how to read and write.
 It's all about sounds which are called ‘phonemes’.
 There are 44 phonemes in the English language, which we put together to form words.

 Some are represented by one letter, like 't', and some by two or more, like 'ck' in duck and 'air' in chair.
 The written representations are called ‘graphemes’ and some phonemes have more than one grapheme.
 For example, the underlined sound in beach and tweet is the same but it is spelt differently.
 What is even trickier is that some graphemes have more than one sound like in book and moon.

 Children are taught the sounds first, then how to match them to letters, and finally how to use the letter sounds for reading and spelling.
-Here is our most recent information briefing for parents and carers:
+Here is an information briefing for parents and carers:

 In Year 1, children learn more about the variety of ways in which each phoneme can be spelled and they also learn about the different pronunciations made by different letters or groups of letters, such as 'a' in 'ant' and 'was'.
 At the end of Year 1, children will be tested on their phonics knowledge, using a statutory national test featuring 20 real words and 20 pseudo-words.
 Parents will be informed if their children met the standard required for the test.

 From Year 2 onwards, children consolidate their phonics knowledge, learning when to apply different spelling rules as well as how to spell plurals and different verb tenses.
 Children who did not meet the standard of the phonics test in Year 1, will repeat the test at the end of Year 2.